Exiled-Team/EXILED/README.md

 # Linux
 ### Automatic installation ([more information](https://github.com/galaxy119/EXILED/blob/master/Exiled.Installer/README.md))

-**Note:** If you are installing EXILED on a remote server, make sure you run the .exe as the same user that runs your SCP:SL servers (or root)
+**Note:** If you are installing EXILED on a remote server, make sure you run the Installer as the same user that runs your SCP:SL servers (or root)

   - Download the **`Exiled.Installer-Linux` [from here](https://github.com/galaxy119/EXILED/releases)** (click on Assets -> download the Installer)
   - Install it by either typing **`./Exiled.Installer-Linux /path/to/server`** or move it inside the server folder directly, move to it with the terminal (`cd`) and type: **`./Exiled.Installer-Linux`**.